 On 3rd February Welwyn Hatfield Community Safety Partnership at Welwyn Hatfield Borough Council are hosting awareness sessions for parents and guardians in Welwyn Hatfield.
 These session have only been made possible through the funding provided by Hertfordshire Community Foundation.
 Though the sessions are aimed at parents/guardians they may also be useful for youth professionals to attend and/or any other interested parties.
 To book a place please visit: https://welhatparentawareness.eventbrite.co.uk

-I am contacting to promote and raise awareness of the service that we offer young people who are at risk of NEET/are NEET.
 The Herts Youth Futures project provides one-to-one mentoring support for individuals facing barriers to education, training and/or employment.
 This BBO (Building Better Opportunities) project is in partnership with Hertfordshire County Council and is funded by The National Lottery Community Fund and European Social Fund whom have invested £1.1 million to aid young people into supported and sustained work and education.
 What’s different about this project?
 The unique aspects of this project are that once referred, individuals will be allocated a Youth Mentor who will tailor their support solely based on the individuals’ needs.
 Additionally, this support is based around flexibility, being dependent on individuals’ circumstances and with the vision of long-term advice and guidance.
 With numerous partner organisations across the county , this is an extremely far-reaching project.
 It utilises a diverse range of expertise and therefore aims to ensure the needs of all individuals can be met in some

 Family Lives operate a free confidential helpline for anyone experiencing difficulties in their family or relationship.
 Our volunteers take calls from parents and carers on a wide range of subjects, whether that might be issues around separation and divorce, isolation, depression, bullying and abuse, dealing with behavioural problems, etc. You can find out more about our services on our website www.familylives.org.uk Parenting and family support from Family Lives (formerly Parentline Plus) through our website, helpline 0808 800 2222, email service at firstname.lastname@example.org and local services.
 We are a national service with home-based call takers county wide as well as three call centres in the UK, one based in Old Hatfield in Hertfordshire, one based in Hadleigh in Essex and one in Newcastle.
 Once trained volunteers sign up for a weekly 4-hour shift comprising 3 hours ‘online’ followed by a debrief session with your supervisor which can lasts around half to one hour.
 We recruit volunteers